rinswind/distributed-greeter/tasks.md

     - Perhaps Kafka is needed after all?
 - Add persistence DB's to the greeter and login
   - SQL + transactions
-- Add UI for login service to list and delete users
+- (DONE) Add UI for login service to delete the user account
 - Add readiness probes
   - Ready once Redis is available
-- Add some debug logs: Gin logs the requests, but there's need of more
+- Add some debug logs:
+  - Gin logs the requests, but there's need for more
-  - How to mix the Gin logs which are structured in a particular way with my logs?
+  - *Q*: How to mix the Gin logs which are structured in a particular way with my logs?
+- Fine grained handling of JWT token parsing errors
+  - E.g. expired tokens must not fail a call to `/logout`
+  - *Note*: A chance to learn modern-day error handling in Go